c5shen/TIPP3/README.rst

 News
 ----
+* 8.27.2025 - TIPP-SD is now accepted by ACM-BCB 2025!
+Run TIPP-SD for
+  species detection from metagenomic reads with the subcommand ``run_tipp3.py detection``.
 * 4.16.2025 - TIPP3 is publicly available on PLOS Computational Biology!
   `DOI link <https://doi.org/10.1371/journal.pcbi.1012593>`__.
 * 3.6.2025 - Users can directly download the latest TIPP3 reference package
   by running the subcommand ``run_tipp3.py download_refpkg``.
-* 3.2.2025 - TIPP3 is accepted by PLOS Computational Biology!
 * 1.20.2025 - TIPP3 now is feature complete for abundance profiling, for both
   the more accurate TIPP3 mode or the fast TIPP3-fast mode.
 By default, TIPP3-fast is used.